marijngiesen/extractor/README.md

 extractor
 =========

-extractor - Scan directories for rar files, extract them and remove them.
+Scan directories for rar files, extract and remove them.